 - Responding to federal attempts to rollback housing subsidies for immigrant families and fair housing protections.

-- Act as a resource regarding unlawful detainer cases and other housing issues for other Public Counsel staff, community-based organizations, and partner agencies;
+- Act as a resource for other Public Counsel staff and community partners;

-- Participate in community outreach, including preparing and presenting Know Your Rights trainings, and staffing community legal clinics;
+- Participate in community outreach, including preparing and presenting trainings and special projects;

-- Assist with grant reporting, billing, and outcome tracking for housing work; and,
+- Assist with grant reporting, billing, and outcome tracking; and

 ESSENTIAL JOB SKILLS AND ABILITIES REQUIRED